ca4ti/FrugalVox/README.md

 - Python 3.8 or higher (3.10 recommended)
 - pyVoIP 1.6.4, patched according to [this comment](https://github.com/tayler6000/pyVoIP/issues/107#issuecomment-1440231926) (also available as a `.whl` file in this repo)
-- NumPy (mandatory, required for DTMF detection)
-- SoX (mandatory, required for DTMF generation and TTS transcoding functionality)
+- NumPy (mandatory, required for DTMF detection and generation)
 - eSpeakNG (optional but used by the default TTS engine configuration)

-For Python-side dependencies, just run `pip install -r requirements.txt` from the project directory.
-SoX and eSpeakNG (or other TTS engine of your choice, see the FAQ section) must be installed separately with your host OS package manager.
+For Python-side dependencies, just run `pip install -r requirements.txt` from the project directory. eSpeakNG (or other TTS engine of your choice, see the FAQ section) must be installed separately with your host OS package manager.

 ### Usage